reactjs/react.dev/src/content/reference/react/Component.md

 ### `setState(nextState, callback?)` {/*setstate*/}

-Call `setState` to update the state of your React component.
+Call `setState` to update the state of your React Component.

 ```js {8-10}
 class Form extends Component {